gnulnx/anouman/README.md

 **Step 2:** Create Anouman Package

 In this step you will use anouman to create a deployable package from your django project.
 Start by navigating to the directory containing your django project.
 This is the directory you originally ran *django-admin.py startproject* from.
-For instance if you ran *django-admin startprojet example* from your home directory then you want to be in your home directory when you issue the following command:
+For instance if you ran *django-admin start-project example* from your home directory then you want to be in your home directory when you issue the following command:

         anouman --django-project=example --domainname=example.com

 Behind the scenes your django project was copied into a directory named example.com/src.
 Inside this directory is another file which contains a listing of python packages you are using for your django projects.
-This was determiend from the output of "pip freeze"
+This was determiend from the output of "pip freeze".
+Lastly this directory was tarred and gzipped.
+AKA an anouman package/bundle.

 ### Section2:  Deploying

 **Step 1:** Copy files to server

-Scp your project to the virtual machine we created above and then log in.
+Scp your Anouman bundle to the virtual machine we created above and then log in.

         scp example.com.tar.gz  anouman@192.168.100.100:/home/anouman